INJURY & ILLNESS PREVENTION MODEL PROGRAM FOR WORKPLACE SECURITY

 This publication is not meant to be either a substitute for - or a legal interpretation of - the occupational safety and health standards.
 The reader is cautioned to refer directly to Title 8 of the California Code of Regulations for detailed and exact information, specifications, and exceptions.

-| NO ONE IS REQUIRED TO USE THIS MODEL PROGRAM.
-However, if you determine that workplace security hazards exist in your workplace, you may want to use some or all of this Model Program or develop your own program independently.
 Many workplaces are at risk for workplace violence, but certain workplaces are recognized to be at significantly greater risk than others.
 Therefore, every employer should perform an initial assessment to identify workplace security issues.
 If the initial assessment determines that workers are at a significant risk for workplace violence then the employer should review the material presented in this Model Program.
-There are a number of factors that have been shown to contribute to the risk of violence in the workplace.
-If you have one or more of the following factors at your workplace, then you should consider your workplace to be at potential risk of violence: |

 The circumstances associated with workplace violence in California can be divided into three major types.
 However, it is important to keep in mind that a particular occupation or workplace may be subject to more than one type.